On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Experimental results and discussions

 \subsection{Datasets and experimental settings}

-The experimental data are acquired from \citep{easwarakhanthan1986NonlinearMinimizationa}, which serve as the \textit{de facto} benchmark in the PV parameter estimation literature \citep{yousri2020ReliableApplied, yang2020ComprehensiveOverview}.
-The first dataset contains 26 data points measured for an RTC France solar PV cell of 57 mm diameter that operates at 33 $ ^\circ $C and under irradiance 1000 W/m$ ^2 $.
-The second dataset is measured from a solar module called Photowatt-PWP201 that contains 36 polycrystalline silicon cells in series and operates at 45 $ ^\circ $C temperature with an irradiance of 1000 W/m$ ^2 $.
-Though the original dataset for Photowatt-PWP201 in \cite[Table \RNum{2}]{easwarakhanthan1986NonlinearMinimizationa} includes 26 data points, most studies discard the first data point, e.g., \citep{gong2013ParameterExtraction, li2019ParameterExtraction, chen2016ParametersIdentificationa, liang2020EvolutionaryMultitask, jordehi2016TimeVarying}.
-We follow this convention in our study for fair comparison and compatible analysis.
-Note that, the methodology developed in this study can be applied seamlessly to any other dataset acquired under other conditions in practical applications.

-Regarding the bound constraints in \eqref{eq: problem cst}, we adopt the parameter search range used in the majority of literature for fair comparison purposes (see, e.g., \citep{chenouard2020IntervalBranch, chen2016ParametersIdentificationa, nunes2018NewHigha, li2019ParameterExtraction, liang2020EvolutionaryMultitask}, among others).
-The parameter search ranges for both datasets are listed in Table \ref{tbl: param-range}.
-Since the reverse saturation current of a diode is extremely small, the unit $ \mu $A is adopted to permit similar scales among all parameters for numerical stability.
+The two PV I-V datasets \cite{easwarakhanthan1986NonlinearMinimizationa} shown in Fig. \ref{fig: BB} serve as the \textit{de facto} standard in evaluating algorithms' performance (e.g., \cite{yang2020ComprehensiveOverview, gutierrez2018SystemonChipRealTime}).
+The first dataset named ``RT'' contains 26 data points for an RTC France solar cell (1000 W/m$ ^2 $, 33 $ ^\circ $C).
+The second dataset ``PW'' with 25 data points refers to a Photowatt-PWP201 solar module (1000 W/m$ ^2 $,45 $ ^\circ $C).
+Combining the two datasets and two models, we consider four cases in total.
+The naming rule is ``\textit{model}+\textit{dataset}'' for simplicity, e.g., case ``SDM+RT'' fits the SDM to the RT dataset.
+The parameter search range (i.e., $\Theta$ in \eqref{eq: problem}) commonly used in the literature, as listed in Table \ref{tbl: param-range}, is adopted for fair comparisons.

-Algorithm \ref{alg: BB} is implemented in the open-source software \texttt{ibexopt} (v2.8).
-We code algorithm \ref{alg: DE} with the \texttt{Julia} programming language for its flexibility and efficiency.
-The results presented below were obtained on a desktop PC with a 3.4 GHz Core i7-3770 CPU, 16 GB RAM, and Windows 10.
+All metaheuristic algorithms are implemented in MATLAB R2020a for a fair comparison of runtime.
+The results presented below were obtained on a laptop with a 1.8 GHz Core i7-8550U CPU, 8 GB RAM, and Windows 10.